 I joined the Neuroscience department at the University of Sheffield in 2006 to set up mitochondrial investigations in models of Parkinson’s Disease working as a postdoctoral research associate with Prof. Oliver Bandmann.

-I recently became a Parkinson’s UK Senior Research Fellow based within the Sheffield Institute for Translational Neuroscience (SITraN) to continue and expand this work setting up my own laboratory.
+I started my own lab when I became a Parkinson’s UK Senior Research Fellow in September 2013 based within the Sheffield Institute for Translational Neuroscience (SITraN).

 |Research Interests||The main focus of my lab is mitochondria in neurodegenerative diseases, primarily focused on Parkinson’s Disease.
 This encompasses mitochondrial function, DNA, morphology and recycling.
 My research focuses on both trying to further the understanding of the causes of mitochondrial problems in neurodegenerative conditions and in vitro drug screening for molecules which rescue mitochondrial function in patient tissue.
 The lab has also recently become interested in investigating these mitochondrial abnormalities in Alzheimer’s Disease patient derived cells.
 It is interesting to investigate the differing mitochondrial phenotypes between neurodegenerative diseases and the mechanisms by which they occur and potentially drive neuronal vulnerability.|

 |Teaching Interests||I teach in the MSc courses in Translational Neuroscience, Clinical Neurology and Molecular Medicine focussing on protein assay work and basic cell biology assays, the pathogenetic mechanisms involved in Parkinson’s Disease and critical review of the literature teaching.
 I also teach on the undergraduate Biomedical Science course on the module the Biological Basis of Brain Disease.
 I enjoy training and supervising MSc and BMedSci students during their research projects.|